-Part of a golden generation at the Royal College of Art that included the fledgling Pop Art luminaries Derek Boshier, David Hockney, Alan Jones, R. B. Kitaj and Barry Bates – the future Billy Apple – Selway immediately set about pursuing his own artistic agenda.
+Part of a golden generation at the Royal College of Art that included the fledgling Pop Art luminaries Derek Boshier, David Hockney, Allen Jones, R. B. Kitaj and Barry Bates – the future Billie Apple – Selway immediately set about pursuing his own artistic agenda.
 Always working from memory, he has often ventured far and wide in search of suitable subject matter.
 An influential tutor at both Newport and Carmarthen Art Colleges, whether flirting with abstraction, drawing inspiration from literature or responding to a landscape, his primary concern still remains as always, the human condition.

 Jonathan Glasbrook Griffiths: John, it would seem that even as a child your parents recognised that you were possessed of a special talent?